Toward Agile Maneuvers in Highly Constrained Spaces: Learning from Hallucination: EXPERIMENTS

 Ten trials for each planner are executed in the obstacle course.
 The results of the four methods are summarized in Table \ref{tab::results}.
 We define ``Success" as navigating through the course without any collision.
 Non-terminal ``Collision"s are recorded and we allow the robot to keep navigating to the goal. ``Failure" is when the robot fails to navigate through the course to reach the destination, e.g. getting stuck at a bottle neck or knocking down the obstacle course.
 We compute average traversal time based on the ``Success" and ``Collision" trials.
 For default DWA, all ten trials get stuck mostly because the default planner cannot sample viable velocity commands in such a highly constrained environment.
 BC does not finish three out of ten trials, mostly due to knocking down the course, and in five other trials, the robot collides with the obstacles.
 The safety check fails to prevent some collisions since the close distance to the obstacle is smaller than the LiDAR's minimum range.
 The other two trials are successful, but we observe very jittery motion.
 Using four sets of parameters learned in eight hours from human demonstration, APPLD successfully navigates Jackal through the obstacle course without collision in eight trials, and causes one gentle collision in each of the other two trials.
 The average traversal time is longer than the demonstration (67.8s).
 The LfH controller succeeds in nine out of ten trials with a faster average speed and smaller variance.
 The motion is qualitatively smoother than other methods.
 One gentle collision with an obstacle happens in one trial.

 Qualitatively, we also test the LfH local planner in both outdoor and indoor natural environments.
 It is able to successfully navigate through highly constrained spaces cluttered with everyday objects, including tables, chairs, doors, white boards, trash cans, etc. In relatively open space, LfH can also enable smooth and fast navigation.
-Note the robot has \emph{never} seen any of those environments (Figure \ref{fig::gdc} and \ref{fig::natural}), nor even a single real obstacle, during training, and does not require human supervision.
+Note the robot has \emph{never} seen any of those environments, nor even a single real obstacle, during training, and does not require human supervision.
+Admittedly, better demonstrations or extensive engineering targeted at the deployment environment could enable conventional learning or classical approaches to match or even exceed LfH’s performance.
+The strength of LfH is in its performance without such demonstrations or engineering, and in its ability to generalize to unseen deployment scenarios (as shown in Figures \ref{fig::gdc}, \ref{fig::simulated_envs}, \ref{fig::dwa_lfh}, and \ref{fig::natural}).

-\section{Conclusion}
+\section{CONCLUSION}